Warwick-Allen/essays/Theological Profile/warwick_allen_theological_profile.md

 - #### Eldership

-  Only men may serve as elders; must be "one-woman men" (faithful if married, chaste if single); divorced men may serve in some circumstances
+  Only men may serve as elders; must be "one-woman men" (faithful if married, chaste if single); divorced men may serve in some circumstances.

 - #### Deacons

-  Both men and women may serve
+  Both men and women may serve.

 - #### Titles

-  Elders should not use titles like "pastor" or "father" (held lightly, confidence 2)
+  Elders should not use titles like "pastor" or "father" (held lightly, confidence 2).

+- #### Church Membership

+  Formal membership to a local congregation should be encouraged.
+  Because such membership bestows additional benefits, responsibilities and authority (as when matters of discipline are brought before the church, per Matthew 18:17), the role of "church member" (or "congregant"), may be considered similar to a church office.

 - #### Authority Structure

-  Prophets and apostles (missionaries) subject to elder authority
+  - Prophets and apostles (missionaries) are subject to elder authority.

+  - A variety of forms of ecclesiastical polity are allowable;
+    different structures may be optimal in different contexts.

 ### Church Mission

 - #### Evangelism

-  Primary mission, addressing eternal salvation
+  Primary mission, addressing eternal salvation.

 - #### Social Action

-  Mandatory but secondary; flows from genuine faith
+  Mandatory but secondary; flows from genuine faith.

 - #### Balance

-  Both are essential expressions of the gospel
+  Both are essential expressions of the gospel.

 - #### Not Dominionist

-  Church not expected to control secular world until Christ returns
+  The Church is not expected to control the secular world until Christ returns.

+- #### Political Engagement

+  It is a good for society for Christians to vote, pursue political offices, and otherwise be politically engaged.
+  Political activity should be encouraged.

 ---